adamkpl/SeleniumTestsTestNG/README.md

 - Maven - dependency management
 - Selenium WebDriver - automation of web browsers
 - Selenium WebDriverManager - a library which allows to automate the management of the binary drivers
-- JUnit - a unit test framework
+- TestNG - a unit test framework
 - Mockneat - an open-source data-generator library